 After bowling, Billy and Layla visit a diner, where Billy encounters the real Wendy Balsam, a woman he used to have a crush on in middle school, who is now happily in a relationship with another man.
 Billy leaves Layla alone in the diner after a brief argument, but regretting his outburst, returns and apologizes to her.
 Billy and Layla check into a motel, where Billy and Layla have a deep conversation, and eventually admit that they have fallen in love with each other, and they both go to sleep.

+A few hours after midnight, he is about to leave to exact his revenge on Wood, when Layla awakens.
+Despite Layla's doubts that he will return and proclamation of her love for him, he leaves, lying to her that he will return in a few minutes with hot chocolate for her.
 Shortly after leaving Layla at the motel, Billy finds Scott Wood, now the owner of a topless bar.
-At Wood's own bar, he walks over to Wood's table and shoots him in the head, before shooting himself.
-His parents are then shown sitting by his grave with his mother showing more interest in a Buffalo game on the radio than in her own son's death.
-However, this is all shown to be inside of Billy's mind.
-Billy leaves the bar without killing Wood, realizing that in Layla he has finally found a person who truly loves him.
+At the bar he walks over to Wood's table and shoots him before shooting himself.
+His parents are then shown sitting by his grave with his mother more interested in a Buffalo game on the radio than in her own son's death.
+However, this is all shown to be in Billy's head, and he leaves the bar without shooting Wood.
+Billy realizes that in Layla he has found someone who truly loves him.
 After making amends with his friend Goon on a payphone, Billy elatedly buys Layla her hot chocolate and a heart-shaped cookie, and buys another for a man sitting nearby who tells him he has a girlfriend, before returning to Layla at the motel.

 The film was originally set to be directed by filmmaker Monte Hellman.
 However, disagreements between Gallo and the film's producers led to Gallo deciding to direct the film himself.[6]